alezen9/Lightbox-by-Alex/README.md

 # Lightbox-by-Alex
-Free simple lightbox built from scratch using javascript and css
+Free basic lightbox built from scratch using javascript and css

 # Setup